-Actuarial Methods and Assumptions - OPI EB Plans - RHIA RHIA Valuation Date December 31, 2019 Measurement Date June 30, 2021 Experience Study 2018, published July 24, 2019 Actuarial cost method Entry Age Normal Actuarial assumptions: Inflation rate 2.40 percent Long-term expected rate of return 6.90 percent Discount rate 6.90 percent Projected salary increases 3.40 percent Retiree healthcare participation Healthy retirees: 32% 0000 Disabled retirees: 20% Healthcare cost trend rate Not applicable Mortality Healthy retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
-Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
-Disabled retirees: Pub-2010 Disable Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+B Plans - RHIA

+RHIA

+December 31, 2021

+June 30, 2023

+2020, published July 20, 2021

+Entry Age Normal

+2.40 percent

+6.90 percent

+6.90 percent

+3.40 percent

+Healthy retirees: 27.5%

+Disabled retirees: 15%

+Not applicable

+Healthy retirees and beneficiaries:

+Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social

+Security Data Scale, with job category adjustments and set-backs as

+described in the valuation.

+Active members:

+Pub-2010 Employee, sex distinct, generational with

+Unisex, Social Security Data Scale, with job category

+adjustments and set-backs as described in the valuation.

+Disabled retirees:

+Pub-2010 Disable Retiree, sex distinct, generational with Unisex, Social

+Security Data Scale, with job category adjustments and set-backs as

+described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The method and assumptions shown are based on the 2018 Experience Study which is reviewed for the four-year period ending December 31, 2018.
+The method and assumptions shown are based on the 2020 Experience Study which is reviewed for the four-year period ending July 20, 2021.